galliumdata/adumbra/README.md

 Adumbra requires a bitmap with about 500 pixels for every byte of the secret message, so a bitmap of 500x700 pixels could contain a secret message of up to about 700 bytes.
+The maximum size of the secret message is 32K bytes.

 Adumbra is intended to be used as more of a way to mark bitmaps in a non-obvious way, rather than as